Race news

 Yellow card for celebrating in the bunch in the final sprint

-Andres Sanchez Vives (DS at Tudor Pro Cycling)
+Andres Sanchez Vives (Tudor)

 Fine of 500 CHF failure to comply with the instructions of the organisation

-Sylvie Fragniere (DS at Decathlon CGM CMA)
+Sylvie Fragniere (Decathlon CGM CMA)

 Fine of 500 CHF failure to comply with the instructions of the organisation

-Sergey Lavrenenko (DS at XDS Astana)
+Sergey Lavrenenko (XDS Astana)

 Fine of 500 CHF failure to comply with the instructions of the organisation

-Philippe Mauduit (DS at Groupama-FDJ United)
+Philippe Mauduit (Groupama-FDJ United)

 Fine of 500 CHF failure to comply with the instructions of the organisation